drewjparker91/fridayProjectFive/README.md

 	expected input: 20
 	expected output: 1.6863
+* Spec: return user's number of years left to live on a Earth according to user inputted age and life expectancy expected input: 20, 80 expected output:250
-* Spec: return user's number of years left to live on a Earth according to user inputted age and life expectancy expected input: expected output:
+* Spec: return user's number of years left to live on a Mercury according to user inputted age and life expectancy expected input: 20, 80 expected output: 96.7741
-* Spec: return user's number of years left to live on a Venus according to user inputted age and life expectancy
+* Spec: return user's number of years left to live on a Venus according to user inputted age and life expectancy expected input: 20, 80 expected output: 31.
+9149
-* Spec: return user's number of years left to live on a Mars according to user inputted age and life expectancy
+* Spec: return user's number of years left to live on a Mars according to user inputted age and life expectancy expected input: 20, 80 expected output: 5.0591
-* Spec: return user's number of years left to live on a Jupiter according to user inputted age and life expectancy
+* Spec: return user's number of years left to live on a Jupiter according to user inputted age and life expectancy expected input: expected output:
 * Spec: return user's years lived past life expectancy on a  planet. expected input: expected output: